MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Test the new user interface

 1. Restart the bot and open the web chat pane.
-Restart the conversation, and after entering your name, enter "What is the weather like?".
+Restart the conversation, and after entering your name, enter `What is the weather like?`.
 Then, when prompted, click the **Cancel** button to cancel the request.
 2. After canceling, enter `Tell me about the weather` and when prompted, enter a city, such as `London`.
 The bot will contact the service and should respond with a card indicating the weather conditions.
 3. When you have finished testing, close the emulator and stop the bot.